-6.7 All excursions on the Summer Easter & Winter Camps will be accompanied by a HoESP representative.
+6.7 All excursions on the Summer, Spring & Winter Camps will be accompanied by a HoESP representative.
 That representative cannot however take full responsibility for students’ actions during excursions or be put in situations which could endanger themselves or other students on the activity/excursion.
 For closed groups, the Group Leader remains responsible for the actions and behaviour of their students

 7. Contact with HoESP